 This is one reason why I talk about both subjects quite often.
 One of my goals in teaching about African spirituality is to integrate the dispersed knowledge of our ancestors.
 Doing so helps people throughout the African diaspora have more extensive knowledge of our ancient systems.
 It can likewise help us make better decisions according to the movement and phases of our deities.

-For instance, when Papa Legba (Mercury), Oshun (Venus), or Ogun (Aries) are in retrograde motion, we will know that it is not a good time to start new projects or certain types of ventures.
-We will have a better understanding that when the solar eclipses in the sign of Venus that an important relationship may come to a conclusion.
+For instance, when Papa Legba (Mercury), Oshun (Venus), or Ogun (Mars) are in retrograde motion, we will know that it is not a good time to start new projects or certain types of ventures.
+We will have a better understanding that when the moon eclipses in the sign of Venus that an important relationship may come to a conclusion.
 And instead of mourning or questioning such events, we can rest assured that Mother Oshun removed this connection because it was not for our greatest good.

 Combined with traditional forms of divination, integrating astrological knowledge can make you a spiritual powerhouse.
 You can learn deep-level secrets and wisdom that are specific to your situation by consulting a priest or priestess.
 Likewise, you can make sound, beneficial decisions through the use of astrological knowledge without having to consult anyone else.
 Marrying African spirituality with astrology can take your magic to the next level!